ChrisYounger/git_for_splunk/README.md

 git config push.default simple
 ```

-If desired, connect the repository to a remote repository:  (adjust URL below as necissary)
+If desired, connect the repository to a remote repository:  (adjust URL below as necissary).
+Of course it would be totally silly to push to a public repository on GitHub or something so definitely don't do that.

 ```
 git remote add origin ssh://<url>.git